 Bombyx mori mounts robust innate immune responses against bacterial, fungal, viral, and parasitic pathogens through a multilayered system encompassing pattern recognition, signal transduction, and effector functions.
 A comprehensive genome-wide analysis of immunity-related gene families in B. mori was conducted by Tanaka et al. (2008), cataloguing the full complement of pattern recognition receptors, signalling cascade components, and effector molecules encoded in the 2008 consortium assembly.
 The Toll signalling pathway, mediating responses to Gram-positive bacteria and fungi, and the immune deficiency (IMD) pathway, governing responses to Gram-negative bacteria, are both present in B. mori, though the IMD pathway shows a notably reduced gene complement compared to Drosophila melanogaster, consistent with observations across multiple lepidopteran genomes (Tanaka et al., 2008).
 Pattern recognition is mediated by peptidoglycan recognition proteins (PGRPs), Gram-negative binding proteins (GNBPs), and a diverse array of lectin-type and scavenger receptor-type molecules.

 The antimicrobial peptide (AMP) repertoire of B. mori is extensive and diverse, encompassing cecropins, moricins, defensins, gloverin, attacin, and lebocins, each with distinct spectra of activity, structural features, and expression dynamics following immune challenge (Tanaka et al., 2008).
-AMP gene expression is primarily mediated through the fat body — the functional analogue of the vertebrate liver — in response to activation of the Toll and IMD pathways, and can be detected within hours of bacterial injection into the haemocoel.
-Haemocytes — the circulating immune cells of the silkworm — contribute to cellular immunity through phagocytosis of bacteria, nodulation of larger microbial aggregates, and encapsulation of parasitoid eggs and fungal hyphae.
+AMP gene expression is primarily mediated through the fat body, the functional analogue of the vertebrate liver, in response to activation of the Toll and IMD pathways, and can be detected within hours of bacterial injection into the haemocoel.
+Haemocytes, the circulating immune cells of the silkworm, contribute to cellular immunity through phagocytosis of bacteria, nodulation of larger microbial aggregates, and encapsulation of parasitoid eggs and fungal hyphae.
 The transcriptional responses of haemocytes to various immune challenges have been characterised through RNA-seq studies, revealing complex gene expression reprogramming involving both conserved and silkworm-specific immune effectors.

 10.2 Viral Disease and Disease Resistance Breeding

 Nuclear polyhedrosis virus (BmNPV) is the most economically damaging pathogen of the commercial silkworm, causing the disease pébrine and resulting in substantial losses to cocoon production in affected regions.
-Genomic approaches have identified quantitative trait loci (QTLs) for BmNPV resistance, and subsequent fine mapping and candidate gene analysis has implicated apoptosis pathway components — including caspases and inhibitor of apoptosis proteins (IAPs) — as key modulators of susceptibility versus resistance.
+Genomic approaches have identified quantitative trait loci (QTLs) for BmNPV resistance, and subsequent fine mapping and candidate gene analysis has implicated apoptosis pathway components, including caspases and inhibitor of apoptosis proteins (IAPs), as key modulators of susceptibility versus resistance.
 The mechanistic basis of some natural resistance alleles involves enhanced induction of apoptosis in cells early in the infection process, clearing the infection before viral replication can become systemic (Xia et al., 2014).

 RNAi-based strategies for generating BmNPV resistance in transgenic silkworms have been explored, using silk gland-expressed hairpin RNA constructs targeting essential BmNPV replication genes.
 Whilst proof-of-concept has been demonstrated in laboratory settings, the development of virus-resistant commercial lines requires the demonstration of robust and durable resistance across a range of BmNPV strains and environmental conditions, and remains an active area of applied research (Terenius et al., 2011).
 CRISPR-based genome editing offers an alternative route to resistance by permanently disrupting host factors required for productive BmNPV infection, an approach validated for several candidate host genes identified through functional screens (Ma et al., 2019).